-• Weight changes
+Weight changes

 You may put on weight when you are taking tamoxifen.
 Eating healthily and being more physically active can help to keep you at a healthy weight.
 You may find that you get some fluid retention.
-If this becomes a problem, speak with your clinical team who can give you more advice.
+If this becomes a problem, speak with your doctor or nurse who can give you more advice.